Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - engagement
 - continuity

-I usually avoid using questions as the final line whenever possible.
+Whenever possible, I avoid ending the starter with a question.

-Questions can be useful.
+Questions certainly have value.

-However, many LLMs already have a natural tendency to:
+However, many LLMs already tend to:

 - ask repetitive questions
-- request endless clarification
+- seek endless clarification
-- passively gather information
+- gather information instead of progressing

 The opening should not reinforce those tendencies.

 The final line does not need to be dramatic.

-It mainly needs to be:
+It simply needs to be:

 - playable
-- non-passive
+- active
-- coherent with the character
+- consistent with the character
 - direction-giving
-- non-interrogative if a more active alternative exists
+- non-interrogative whenever an equally natural alternative exists

 ---

 # 16. Avoid Teaching Passive Behavior

-Many openings accidentally teach passivity.
+Many openings unintentionally teach passivity.

 Examples: